Sheet Metal Fabrication Tools and Equipment: The Ultimate Guide

 Plasma cutting utilizes a high-velocity jet of ionized gas (plasma) to melt and sever metal.
 It’s particularly effective for cutting thicker materials and offers faster cutting speeds than laser cutting for these applications.

-• Disadvantages: Wider kerf (cut width) than laser cutting, can produce a rougher edge, requires more post-processing in some cases.
+• Disadvantages: Wider kerf (cut width) than laser cutting, can produce a rougher edge, and requires more post-processing in some cases.

 Water Jet Cutting